Thesis and Capstone Projects

 The thesis and capstone project serve the same purpose.
 They allow a student to demonstrate mastery of both a specific topic and the relation of this topic to the broader subject of American history and government.
 The thesis or capstone project should also demonstrate the student's analytic and interpretive skills.
 Both the thesis and the capstone project serve as a summative expression of what a student has learned in the MA program.

 The thesis and capstone differ in the way they serve their common purpose.
 A thesis is a written work stating a claim or interpretation and supporting it with data and argument.
 For example, a thesis might claim that a certain type of protestant theology is responsible for political reform movements in the United States and support that claim by examining the civil rights movement of the 1960s.
-A thesis must be no more than 30,000 words.
+A thesis should be between 10,000 and 20,000 words.

 A capstone project combines different kinds of practical experience (e.g., as a docent) or other written work (e.g., historical fiction) with analytical and interpretive writing in the form of one or more essays.
 A capstone project, for example, might examine the civil rights movement by developing interpretive materials for an historical site connected to the civil rights movement.